Skip to content

 Repayment costs

-After the initial interest-free period, you may face interest repayments on the equity loan that increase with inflation plus an additional percentage.
+Shared equity loans usually come with an interest-free period (typically 5 years, such as on Help to Buy).
+But after the initial interest-free period, you may face interest repayments on the equity loan that increase with inflation plus an additional percentage.
 If the cost of living is high this can add a lot more to your housing costs on top of your monthly mortgage repayments.

 What’s the difference between shared ownership and shared equity?

 It can be confusing but shared equity and shared ownership schemes differ in a key way.
-With a shared equity scheme you own all of the property, albeit you have a loan on a part of your deposit.
+With a shared equity scheme you own all of the property, albeit with the loan making up part of your deposit.

 How do I apply for a shared equity scheme?

-Terms and conditions of developers’ own shared equity schemes will vary so make sure you know what you are getting into.
+Terms and conditions of shared equity schemes will vary so make sure you know what you are getting into.
 The schemes may only be available in limited areas and on certain property developments within those areas.

 To apply you must be 18 or older, usually be a first-time buyer and able to afford the fees and interest payments on your mortgage.
 It may be worth speaking to a mortgage broker to find out what shared equity schemes are available and also consider independent financial advice.